rhshah/iCallSV/README.rst

 :Source code: http://github.com/rhshah/iCallSV
 :License: `Apache License 2.0 <http://www.apache.org/licenses/LICENSE-2.0>`_

-iCallSV is a Python library and command-line software toolkit to call and visualize structural variants detected from Next Generation DNA sequencing data.
+iCallSV is a Python library and command-line software toolkit to call structural aberrations from Next Generation DNA sequencing data.
 It is designed for use with hybrid capture, including both whole-exome and custom target panels, and short-read sequencing platforms such as Illumina.

 Citation